margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Ice ##
 The water freezes into ice.
 Touching the transformed material chills mhy fingers.
-I must put glvoes onb ecause it's frigid, and frozen.
+I must put gloves on because it's frigid, and frozen.
 I run my hand over the tip of the crystal clear iceberg in winter.
 It's a glacier.